FRENCH FOR THE FUTURE IS CURRENTLY LOOKING FOR A LOCAL COORDINATOR – OTTAWA LOCAL FORUM 2017-2018:

 - Hear of opportunities to obtain bilingual summer employment or other work opportunities

-The Sudbury Local Forum are to be held on a school day, between February 1st and March 31st, 2017.
+The Ottawa Local Forum is to be held at the University of Ottawa on a school day, between October 23 and 27, 2017.

 A Local Forum is a full-day event taking place during school hours, targeting a minimum of 200 participants to a maximum of 500 participants.

-The Local Forum is organized for students of any grades between 7 to 12, and must include both French First Language and French Second Language students.
+The Local Forum is organized for students of grades 9 to 11, and must include both French First Language and French Second Language students.

 The Local Forum has the following structure: